welpo/RAVPower-FileHub-SD-Backup/README.md

 * Always turn off the FileHub before unplugging the drives and SD cards
 * Get yourself a small puch to store the Filehub, the drives, the USB-Hub and the cables - I use an old toilet bag.

+#### Fixing timestamps of your backups

+If you want to import from the backups itself into Lightroom you will run into the problem that the dates of the files on the backup are wrong.
+Filehub doesn't allow rsync to transfer the original dates.
+This is not really a problem for Lightroom as the capture date is inside the file, but you will not know see before you import what date you are importing.

+You can fix that problem easily with a tool called "[Exiftool](https://sno.phy.queensu.ca/~phil/exiftool/index.html)" which is available for free for Mac and Windows.

+It's a command line tool with many options - but I will give you a shortcut here :)

+* Open the terminal / command prompt in the folder sdcopies/fotos
+* Enter `exiftool "-FileModifyDate<DateTimeOriginal” ./* -rv`

+Exiftool will read the original capture time from the files and modify the timestamp for you in all folders.

 ---

 ## Advanced - Customize your SD cards (optional)